Transparenx/transparenx/README.md

-# Organization Accountability Project: Tax Expenditure Tracking
+# NGO Donation Tracking Project: TransparentX
 ==============================================================

 ## Overview
 -----------

-Our team has developed the Organization Accountability Project, focusing on creating a transparent and confidential tax expenditure tracking system.
-This is achieved by leveraging the publicly accessible and immutable ledger: XRP Ledger.
-This project consists of two main portals: a **Tax Payment Portal** and a **Gov-Spending Tracker Portal**.
-Our system ensures the privacy of individual transactions using differential privacy, while making the allocation of funds from the government pool publicly accessible.
-A graph based view is used to track how money moves from source to the vendors(paid by the government).
+Our team has developed TransparentX, an NGO donation tracking system focused on transparency and accountability for charitable organizations.
+The platform enables donors to track their contributions and see exactly how their donations are allocated and spent by the NGO.
+As an example, the system can be used by organizations like the World Health Organization (WHO) to provide real-time visibility into donation flows and project funding.

 ## Tech Stack
 -----------